-On 15th November 1933 Lord Onslow (the then owner of the commons) granted residents the right to air and exercise under S193 of the Law of Property Act 1925.
+On 15th November 1933 Lord Onslow (the then owner of the commons) granted residents the right to air and exercise under s193 of the Law of Property Act 1925.

-Following the First World War the commons were cleared - trees were felled and used for timber, areas were ploughed for crops (wheat and potatoes), traditional foraging took place and areas were also used for recreational purposes by local residents.
+Following the First World War, the commons were cleared, trees were felled and used for timber, areas were ploughed for crops (wheat and potatoes), traditional foraging took place, and areas were also used for recreational purposes by local residents.

-In 1965 Lord Onslow sold the commons to Surrey County Council.
-In 2002 Surrey County Council entered into a 50-year lease with Surrey Wildlife Trust and it is the Wildlife Trust who now manage the commons on behalf of the County Council.
+In 1965, Lord Onslow sold the commons to Surrey County Council.
+In 2002, Surrey County Council entered into a 50year lease with Surrey Wildlife Trust.
+Since 2020 the Worplesdon Group of Commons are now jointly managed by Surrey County Council and Surrey Wildlife Trust.